eons-dev/build_pypi/README.md

 # Hello World Functor
-`eons.UserFunctor` that can be used for testing purposes.
+`eons.Functor` that can be used for testing purposes.